simh/simh/README.md

                                  specified with each delimited by a semicolon character (just like breakpoint action
                                  commands).
-    ON <statusvalue>
+    ON CONTROL_C commandtoprocess{; additionalcommandtoprocess}
+                                 Specifies particular actions to perform when
+                                 the operator enters CTRL+C while a command procedure is running.
+The default action is to exit the current and any nested command procedures and return to the sim> input prompt.
-    ON ERROR                     Clears the default actions to take when any otherwise unspecified error status is
+    ON <statusvalue>             Clears the action(s) to take when condition occurs ON ERROR                     Clears the default actions to take when any otherwise unspecified error status is
                                  returned by a command in the currently running do command file.
+    ON CONTROL_C
+                                 Restores the default CTRL+C behavior for the currently running command procedure.

 Error traps can be taken for any command which returns a status other than SCPE_STEP, SCPE_OK, and SCPE_EXIT.

-ON Traps can specify any status value from the following list: NXM, UNATT, IOERR, CSUM, FMT, NOATT, OPENERR, MEM, ARG, STEP, UNK, RO, INCOMP, STOP, TTIERR, TTOERR, EOF, REL, NOPARAM, ALATT, TIMER, SIGERR, TTYERR, SUB, NOFNC, UDIS, NORO, INVSW, MISVAL, 2FARG, 2MARG, NXDEV, NXUN, NXREG, NXPAR, NEST, IERR, MTRLNT, LOST, TTMO, STALL, AFAIL.
+ON Traps can specify any status value from the following list: NXM, UNATT, IOERR, CSUM, FMT, NOATT, OPENERR, MEM, ARG, STEP, UNK, RO, INCOMP, STOP, TTIERR, TTOERR, EOF, REL, NOPARAM, ALATT, TIMER, SIGERR, TTYERR, SUB, NOFNC, UDIS, NORO, INVSW, MISVAL, 2FARG, 2MARG, NXDEV, NXUN, NXREG, NXPAR, NEST, IERR, MTRLNT, LOST, TTMO, STALL, AFAIL, NOTATT, AMBREG.
 These values can be indicated by name or by their internal numeric value (not recommended).

 Interactions with ASSERT command and "DO -e":